-Countries: Algeria, Austria, Azores, Belgium, Bulgaria, Canary Islands, Central America, Denmark, Europe, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland, Italy, Japan, Middle East, Netherlands, North America, Norway, Poland, Portugal, Romania, Scotland, South America, Spain, Sweden, Turkey, Ukraine, United Kingdom, Wales, Yugoslavia
+Countries: Africa, Algeria, Asia, Austria, Azores, Belgium, Bulgaria, Canary Islands, Central America, Denmark, England, Europe, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland, Italy, Japan, Middle East, Netherlands, North America, Norway, Poland, Portugal, Romania, Scotland, South America, Spain, Sweden, Turkey, Ukraine, United Kingdom, Wales, Yugoslavia

 I love Blechnum spicant, it’s such a handsome, charming little fern, with its narrow, dark green coloured pinnate fronds.
 Depending on this fern’s particular stage of growth, Blechnum spicant may form low growing rosettes with the sterile fronds leaning out horizontally, or if the fertile fronds are more predominantly growing, plants will appear as more upright and erect in their habit.
 Either way, I think this is an adorable little fern, one that’s certain to enhance any woodland or shade garden.